AI Answering Service For Med Spas

 Safety-sensitive questions mix with routine booking traffic.

-AfterMedical and adverse-event concerns route by policy with context.
+AfterMedical and adverse-event concerns go to staff by policy with context.

 Repeat patients have to chase the clinic for the next treatment.